-Proposals must be submitted electronically via the Funding & Tenders Portal Electronic Submission System (accessible via the Topic page in the Search Funding & Tenders section.
+Proposals must be submitted electronically via the Funding & Tenders Portal Electronic Submission System (accessible via the Topic page in the Calls for proposals section).
 Paper submissions are NOT possible.

-Proposals (including annexes and supporting documents) must be submitted using the forms provided inside the Submission System (NOT the documents available on the Topic page - they are only for information).
+Proposals (including annexes and supporting documents) must be submitted using the forms provided inside the Submission System (\triangle NOT the documents available on the Topic page - they are only for information).